Chart Color Schemes

 Roselands's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis of health metrics indicates robust performance across Roselands, with both younger and older age groups experiencing low prevalence of common health conditions.
-The rate of private health cover is notably low at approximately 48% of the total population (around 6,420 people), compared to the national average of 55.3%.
+Analysis of health metrics shows strong performance throughout Roselands.
+AreaSearch's assessment found low prevalence of common health conditions across both young and old age cohorts.
+The rate of private health cover was very low at approximately 48% of the total population (~6,260 people), compared to 59.9% across Greater Sydney and a national average of 55.7%.

 Frequently Asked Questions - Health